Your Journey Starts Here

 LEADERS IN LAW AND BUSINESS

 Designed exclusively for Law School students and taught by Wharton faculty, the certificate complements and strengthens the practical training Penn Carey Law students receive as part of a comprehensive, cross-disciplinary legal education.
-The managerial and leadership skills taught in the course build upon Penn Carey Law students’ extensive practice skills, developed in the Law School’s many clinics, externship programs, and pro bono service opportunities and honed through the Center on Professionalism.
+The managerial and leadership skills taught in the course build upon the extensive practice skills law students develop in Penn Carey Law’s clinics, externship programs, and pro bono projects.

-Students spend their first year at the Law School and the following summer in Law and Wharton courses designed specifically for the Carey JD/MBA Program.
-The second and third years include a combination of Law and Wharton courses, along with the JD/MBA capstone course in the third year.
+Students earn both JD and MBA degrees in three years, rather than the five years it would typically take to earn each degree separately.
+Students spend their first year at the Law School and the following summer in law and Wharton courses designed specifically for the JD/MBA Program.
+The second and third years include a combination of law and Wharton courses, along with the JD/MBA capstone course in the third year.

 Advancing Law and Technology